jrneeley/Theoretical-PWZ-Relations/README.md

 The Wesenheit magnitude is defined as W(m1, m2 - m3) = m1 + alpha*(m2 - m3), where
 alpha is the ratio of the extinction coefficient of m1 and the color excess of bands m2 and m3, alpha = A_m1/Av / (A_m2/Av - Am3/Av)

+To derive the coefficients for individual combintations of filters, use the function get_PWZ.
+If you wish to derive the coefficients for all possible combinations of filters, you may use all_pwz.py (after editing the appropriate line defining the reddening law).

+To use get_PWZ():

 Enter a list of the filters you want to use in the Wesenheit magnitude, and the relevant extinction coefficients (e.g. A_m1 / Av) for each band.
 If you do not enter extinction coefficients,